By the end of this section, you will be able to:

 The prevalence of symbolism in religion indicates that religions are learned and shared systems of belief.
 While there are empirical aspects to religion, especially in regard to religious practices such as dance, trance, and prayer, the meaning behind the practices is entirely learned.
 Symbolism is attached not only to supernatural deities and spirits but also to religious places, myths, and rituals.
 In the Ethnographic Sketch at the end of the chapter, you will read more about symbols and religion.

 Anthropologists distinguish between space, an unmarked physical field on which imagination or action can occur, and place, a location that has sociocultural meaning(s) attached.
 Many religions and religious practices are defined by sacred places that serve as settings for hierophany, the manifestation of the sacred or divine.
 Commonly, the sense of the sacred derives from the prior history and the use of a place.
 In most religions, sacred places are marked by other symbols.
 A Jewish home is identified as a special religious place.
 One way of marking this sacred place is by attaching mezuzahs, small casings containing a tiny parchment with a verse from the Torah to external and internal doorposts.
-Placings these mezuzahs at the points of entry mark the place inside as holy, sacred, and set apart.
+Placings these mezuzahs at the points of entry marks the place inside as holy, sacred, and set apart.
 Like most religious places, the Jewish home is a densely symbolic place.

 Religious places are part of the built environment, or places that people create as representations of their beliefs.
 Religious scholar Mircea Eliade focuses on religious places in his work The Sacred and Profane (1959), arguing that one “becomes aware of the sacred because it manifests itself, shows itself, as something wholly different from the profane” (11).
 He identifies three characteristics associated with sacred places: